IamNator/go-flow/docs/LLM_GUIDE.md

 2. **Scaffold (if needed)**: `go-flow new --dir DIR flow-name` and then edit the generated YAML.
 3. **Edit flow**: modify `vars` and `steps`; remember each step is HTTP *or* SQL *or* Mongo *or* gRPC.
 4. **Run**: `go-flow run` (all flows), `go-flow run --flow NAME`, or `--file PATH` for a single YAML.
-5. **Override / export**: add `--var key=value` for dynamic substitutions, `--export` to treat every `save` as export-worthy (useful when flows forget `export: true`), and `--export_path path/to/dir-or-file` (defaults to `go-flow/exports/`; go-flow only creates the directory/file if there are exported values, otherwise nothing touches disk).
-If the path is unwritable, go-flow prints the JSON to stdout.
-Only steps with `save` fields and export enabled (`export: true`, CLI `--export`, or both) contribute to the file.
+5. **Override / export / log**: add `--var key=value` for dynamic substitutions, `--export` to treat every `save` as export-worthy (useful when flows forget `export: true`), `--export_path path/to/dir-or-file` (defaults to `go-flow/exports/`; go-flow only creates the directory/file if there are exported values, otherwise nothing touches disk), and `--log path/to/log-dir` if you want HTML/JSON artifacts capturing every request/response.
+If export paths are unwritable, go-flow prints the JSON to stdout.
+Only steps with `save` fields and export enabled (`export: true`, CLI `--export`, or both) contribute to the export file; logging is independent and records all steps.
 6. **Interpret output**: ✅ / ❌ lines indicate pass/fail; failures print response payloads for quick debugging.

 ## Flow Structure